shri-110011/ML-Projects/Linear Regression Projects/Gradient Descent Implementation/readMe.md

 3. Contour plots depicting the trajectory of the path taken by Gradient Descent in its quest to search the parameters in the loss terrain.

-Finally, I have compared the results obtained by different variations of the Gradient Descent namely Batch Gradient Descent, Stochastic Gradient Descent, and Mini-Batch Gradient Descent.
+Finally, I have compared the results obtained by different variations of the Gradient Descent.

-## Implementation overview:
+## Implementation Overview:

 The main function to get the gradient descent result is: